On July 1, 2019 I assumed office as the President of the Fellowship of the Pennsylvania Academy of the Fine Arts.

 As established in my mission statement, my first priority is to identify new ways to help the PAFA Alumni.
 What most students at PAFA may not realize is that to become a member of this exciting, relevant, and growing fellowship of artists they only need to have to completed one full year at the Academy or two years of PAFA Continuing Ed classes.

 Membership entities you to submit work to our Fellowship Annual (juried) Members Exhibition, known as FAME, during which we will have free events and scholar talks!
-Another of our exciting plans is to establish this year an on-line store to sell FPAFA Members work!
+Another of our exciting plans is to establish an on-line store next year to sell FPAFA Members work!

 I also plan to establish a quarterly news page on our website where FPAFA Members can post their upcoming exhibitions and art news.
 We will post this link quarterly on Instagram, Facebook and Linked-In.
 When it is activated we will send FPAFA Members an email notification that it is accepting text and images.